1. You Don’t Know Jack

 True Trivia is a quick and simple trivia game by MSN.
 It’s one of many free gaming options on the MSN games page.
 It’s not the most elaborate trivia game ever made, but it will keep you focused while playing.

-Much like some of the other online trivia games listed, True Trivia splits its quizzes into common categories.
+Much like some of the other free online games listed, True Trivia splits its quizzes into common categories.
 Select a category, click on the Play button, and the game will begin.
 Every round has a piece of trivia that is true or false.
 If you are correct, the game will move onto the next round.
 If you are wrong, the game ends.

 In theory, there’s no way to win at True Trivia.
 The game continues to generate trivia questions until you get one wrong and lose.
 Each category’s “stats” section displays your answer streak.
 The goal is to improve your streak and reach a higher score each time you play.